MechanicalRock/mechanicalrock.github.io/_posts/2022-12-12-deltalake-spark-testing-learnings.md

       - .:/src
 ```

 Then we can run `docker-compose up` to re-run the tests whenever we make changes or create new ones locally.
-Of course, the volume mount in the compose file will depend on your project structure.
+The volume mount directory in the compose file will depend on your project structure, so always double check this value.

 ### Create Configure Spark Session In Test Hook